marat-aziat/DRAWEB/README.md

 # DRAWEB
-DRAWEB - online drawing game on nodejs
+DRAWEB is an application that allows users how to work together on the same project.